Accruent/now-sync/README.md

 ## Quick Start

+1. Install [NodeJS](https://nodejs.org).
+Use [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) if you’d like.
+1. Install this package: `npm install -g git+ssh://git@github.com:theconnectiv/now-sync.git`.
-1. After installing, run `now config` to configure your local environment.
+1. Run `now config` to configure your local environment.
 1. Test your configuration by running `now info`.
+1. Run `now add` to add a record to sync.
+1. Run `now watch` to start watching local files.
+1. Make some file changes, watch your file updates sync with the ServiceNow record.
+1. Happy development!